Aircraft Noise - What is the City Doing?

 The County of San Mateo plans to consider noise abatement solutions regarding the San Carlos Airport (SQL) in July.
 As part of their efforts, the Board of Supervisors is considering restricting the number of flights in and out of SQL as well as imposing an evening curfew for some aircraft, prohibiting flights between 9pm and 6am.
 San Mateo County also requested that the FAA adopt the Bayside Visual Approach (BVA) at SQL for all flight arrivals.
 For more information, including the draft ordinance, click here to visit the County of San Mateo's website.
 Comments regarding the proposed ordinance should be sent to: SQLFlightRestrictions@smcgov.org.

 At the request of residents, the City created this webpage to keep residents informed of the aircraft noise issue and steps the City is taking such as engaging state legislators and the FAA.
-Here are some additional next steps for City staff:
+The City has also sent a letter to the FAA requesting them to deny the approval of the proposed Bayside Visual Approach (BVA).

 While the City does not have direct authority over air space, please be assured that we will work with regional agencies and federal representatives and authorities to mitigate the impact on our residents.